The Final Adventures of Solar Pons

 The Final Adventures of Solar Pons is a collection of detective science fiction short stories by author August Derleth.
 It was released in 1998 by Mycroft & Moran.
-It was a collection of Derleth's Solar Pons stories which are pastiches of the Sherlock Holmes tales of Arthur Conan Doyle.
+It is a collection of Derleth's Solar Pons stories which are pastiches of the Sherlock Holmes tales of Arthur Conan Doyle.

 Contents

 The Final Adventures of Solar Pons contains the following tales: